neo4j/graphql/packages/graphql/docs/introduction.md

 1. Multiple Databases
 2. additionalLabels
-3. graphql-schema-directives
-4. GraphQL Architect
+3. GraphQL Architect
-5. Excluding Types and Relationships
+4. Excluding Types and Relationships
-6. Indexes and Constraints
+5. Indexes and Constraints
-7. Inferring a Schema
+6. Inferring a Schema
-8. Federation Support - We found federation very specific to Apollo users & not beneficial for our greater audience
+7. Federation Support - We found federation very specific to Apollo users & not beneficial for our greater audience